semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 #### The basic queries

-I want to introduce to you some of the basic queries, available on Elasticsearch.
+I want to introduce you some of the basic queries, available on Elasticsearch.
 There is a bunch of query types that can be performed.
 The ones we are going to review right now are the simplest ones.
 In the next article, I will talk about more complicated queries (such as compound queries, geo-localisation, ...).

 But let's focus on the full-text basic queries for now.